elinorbgr/dlib/README.md

 ```

 This method returns `Ok(..)` if the loading was successful.
 It contains an instance of the defined struct
-with all its fields pointing to the appropriate symbol.
+with all of its fields pointing to the appropriate symbol.

 If the library specified by `name` could not be found, it returns `Err(DlError::NotFount)`.